superchromat/CE888/lab3/README.md

     * Plot histogram of the label and calculate the imbalance in the dataset.
 - [ ] Let's model the data:
     * Using the `train_test_split` function in scikit-learn, separate your dataset into a training and a test set, with a test size of 20% and random_state=50.
 Make sure the train/test split is stratified (and check that it is!).
 Stratified means that the percentages of classes in each fold remains constant.
-    * Report the results of 10-fold stratified cross-validation on the training set using a random forest classifier with 100 trees and depth=3. **Ensure you're using an appropriate metric** (Use `sorted(sklearn.metrics.SCORERS.keys())` to see what are the valid options).
+    * Report the results of 10-fold stratified cross-validation on the training set using a random forest classifier with 100 trees and depth=3. **Ensure you're using an appropriate metric** (print `sorted(sklearn.metrics.SCORERS.keys())` to see what are the valid options and choose one for cross-validation).
     * Compare the results of your classifier with that of a dummy classifier.
     * Use `GridSearchCV` to find a better set of parameters for your random forest.
     * Print the cross-validation metric (whichever you previously chose) that you obtain for the random forest for the best parameters found with GridSearchCV